kreuzwerker/m1-terraform-provider-helper/README.md

 ### Timeouts

 The `m1-terraform-provider-helper` does make HTTP calls to the terraform provider registry.
 The default timeout is 10 seconds.
 You can change that timeout by using the `TF_HELPER_REQUEST_TIMEOUT` environment variable.
 For example `TF_HELPER_REQUEST_TIMEOUT=15` for a timeout of 15 seconds.

+### Plugin Directory

+The destination and name of the compiled provider depends on the terraform version:

+* For Terraform `<0.13` it is `~/.terraform.d/plugins/darwin_arm64/terraform-provider-template_v2.2.0` (based on https://developer.hashicorp.com/terraform/language/v1.1.x/configuration-0-11/providers#plugin-names-and-versions)
+* For all Terraform versions `>=0.13` it is `~/.terraform.d/plugins/registry.terraform.io/${providerName}/${version}/darwin_arm64/terraform-provider-template_2.2.0_x5` (based on https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories)

 ## Development